-Morton Plant Mease Primary Care
+Morton Plant Mease Primary Care NOTICE OF PRIVACY PRACTICES:

 This notice describes how medical information about you may be used and disclosed, and how you can get access to this information.
 Please review it carefully.

 This joint notice applies to the staff, volunteers, business associates, and physicians who provide services on behalf of any BayCare Health System hospital, outpatient center, behavioral health center, home care/durable medical equipment (DME) service, skilled nursing facility or affiliated physician group (BayCare Health System Entities and Providers).
 BayCare Health System entities and providers are located throughout west central Florida.
 This joint notice describes how we will use and share your information, how we are required by law to maintain the privacy of your health information and to provide you with notice of our legal duties and privacy practices with respect to your protected health information (PHI).
 PHI is information about you, including demographic information, that may identify you and that relates to your health or condition and related health care services.
 We will tell you if your PHI has been breached.
 We are required to abide by the terms of the notice currently in effect.
 If you have questions about any part of this notice or if you want more information about our privacy practices, contact our Privacy Department at (855) 466-6677.

 How We (Including Our Affiliated Entities and Other Physicians Who Are Treating You)May Use or Share Your Health Information

 We are committed to protecting the privacy of your health information.
 The law permits us to use or share your health information for the following purposes:

 • Treatment: We may use or share your PHI with physicians, nurses, students and other health care personnel to provide you treatment or services.
 For example, your PHI may be provided to a physician to whom you have been referred to ensure that the physician has the necessary information to diagnose and treat you.